Photo & Info coming soon!

-Nina D’Agostino is a graphic designer and a participant of 6 previous service trips to New Orleans.
+Nina D’Agostino is a graphic designer and a participant of service trips to New Orleans since 2008.
 Nina’s contributions as a board member offers the non-educators’ perspective to why schools are important to children’s growth and development.
 Nina has a Fine Arts Degrees from Southern Illinois University, Carbondale and University of Illinois, Chicago.
 She is the graphic artist for the Evanston RoundTable Newspaper, designer and website administrator.
 Nina has been honored with more than 6 NINA’s (Northern Illinois Newspaper Awards).
 She is most proud of her service to the City of Evanston as the Community Garden Coordinator for the City of Evanston and responsible for the building of the ADA raised garden beds in McCormick and Twiggs Parks.
 Her service to the community extends far beyond the schools she partners with through her volunteer efforts with PIEs.

 Karen Roth, MA